$\mathbb{Z}_3$ parafermion in the double charge-Kondo model: Experimental data fitting

 \section{Experimental data fitting}

-The experimental data of Fig. 3 was taken from Ref.~\cite{pouse2021}, where a full description of the experimental setup is given.
-Charge stability diagrams are made by measuring the series conductance for a particular configuration of $\tau, \tau_C$, while a gate voltage on each island is varied.
-Then, line cuts (inset of Fig. 3) are extracted along the line between a pair of TPs with equal left and right island gate voltage detuning $U$, where $U = 0$ is defined as the point midway between a pair of TPs.
-Multiple line cuts of the same $\tau, \tau_C$ values are also averaged to reduce the noise.
-Due to a single point of `switching' noise (see Supplement of Ref.~\cite{pouse2021} for an example), there is an apparent discontinuity in the $\tau_C = 0.998$ (red) curve near small positive $U$.
-However, this does not show up in the scaling collapse as we only display one tail of the line cut (starting from the TP and moving to larger $|U|$).
+The experimental data of Fig.~3 were taken from Ref.~\cite{pouse2023}, where a full description of the experimental setup is given.
+For a particular configuration of $\tau$ and $\tau_C$, conductance is measured while the voltages on two gates, one coupled to each island, are varied.
+Then, line cuts (inset of Fig.~3) are extracted along the line between a pair of TPs with equal left and right island gate voltage detuning $U$, where $U = 0$ is defined as the point midway between a pair of TPs.
+For a given setting of $\tau and \tau_C$, multiple line cuts (across different pairs of TPs in the same 2D plot, or the same pair of TPs in successively acquired 2D plots) are averaged to reduce the noise.
+In measurements for $\tau_C = 0.998$ (red), a charge near the islands evidently switched to a new location and then switched back, producing an apparent discontinuity in the curve (see Supplementary Fig. 6 of Ref.~\cite{pouse2023} for an example.)
+However, this does not contribute to the scaling collapse analysis, which only uses the tail of the line cut, not the portion between the triple points.
+In this case we specifically used the righthand tail (positive $U$), though using the lefthand tail (or both tails) would not have changed the results in any substantive way.

 $T^*$ is determined using the expression $T^* = T_0^* + b |\cos{(2 \pi U/\delta_{TP})} - \Delta_{TP} |^{3/2}$~\cite{KBM}, which accounts for the periodic structure of the TPs. $\delta_{TP}$ corresponds to the spacing from one TP pair to another TP pair, and $\Delta_{TP}$ to the splitting between the TPs of a single pair.
 Both are experimentally determined for each $\tau_C$ line cut from longer line cuts spanning multiple pairs of TPs from the same stability diagram or other charge stability diagrams with the same $\tau, \tau_C$ values.
-The prefactor $b=1$~mK is the same value used in Ref.~\cite{pouse2021}, which is found from fitting $b$ of each line cut to best match an NRG calculated universal curve and then averaging the resulting $b$ values of all four line cuts. $T_0^*$ accounts for the detuning in $\tau_C$ and is determined for each line cut by a fit, such that the line cut best collapse onto the others.
+The prefactor $b=1$~mK is the same value used in Ref.~\cite{pouse2023}, which is found from fitting $b$ of each line cut to best match an NRG calculated universal curve and then averaging the resulting $b$ values of all four line cuts. $T_0^*$ accounts for the detuning in $\tau_C$ and is determined for each line cut by a fit, such that the line cut best collapses onto the others.
+To fix an overall free parameter in the definition of the Fermi liquid scale $T^*$, we take a practical definition in which it corresponds to the conductance half-width-at-half-maximum at the TP, such that $G(T=T^*)=G_0/2$, with $G_0=e^2/3h$ the critical point conductance.